-Physical Education in kindergarten and first serves as the foundation for the entire physical education program.
-Physical Education at MBE is a developmentally appropriate program, taking into consideration children's developmental characteristics.
-The physical characteristics of children in this age group include growth rate that is slow and steady, large muscles that are better developed than smaller ones, bones that are somewhat soft, muscle strength that is limited, heart and lungs that are small in relation to height and weight, manipulative skills that are unrefined, and students who may tire quickly.
+Physical Education in Kindergarten serves as the foundation for the entire physical education program.
+Physical Education at MBE is a developmentally appropriate program, taking into consideration children's' developmental characteristics.
+The physical characteristics of children in this age group include growth rate that is slow and steady, large muscles that are better developed than smaller ones, bones that are somewhat soft, muscle strength that is limited, heart and lungs that are small in relation to height and weight, manipulative skills that are unrefined and students who may tire quickly.

 At this age children learn better through exploration of their environment.
-Instruction will include opportunities to explore, integrate, analyze, communicate and apply skills and concepts.
-The primary emphasis is on the development of fundamental movement skills and concepts and responsible, age appropriate social behaviors.
+Instruction will include opportunities to explore, integrate, analyze, communicate and apply motor skills and concepts.
+The primary emphasis is on the introduction of fundamental movement skills and concepts and responsible social behaviors.

 A thematic approach is used for the teaching of movement skills and concepts that are basic components of games, sports, gymnastics, dance and other recreational/health-enhancing fitness activities.
-Motor skills are taught in a developmentally appropriate progression that takes into account the child's cognitive, physical, and affective growth and development.
-The Mountain Brook Physical Education Curriculum Framework, based on state and national content standards and benchmarks, is used for curriculum development and planning lessons.
+Motor skills are taught in a developmentally appropriate progression that considers the child's cognitive, physical, and affective growth and development.
+The Mountain Brook Physical Education Curriculum Framework, based on state and national content standards and benchmarks, is used for curriculum and lesson plan development.